управлять коммутаторами OpenFlow (administer OpenFlow switches)

 on port within switch. port can be an OpenFlow port

-number or name, the keyword LOCAL
+number or name, the keyword LOCAL (the preferred way to

-refer to the OpenFlow local port), or the keyword ALL
+refer to the OpenFlow local port), or the keyword ALL.

 Either of port or queue or both may be omitted (or

-).
+equivalently the keyword ALL).
 If both are omitted,

 statistics are printed for all queues on all ports.
 If